barbarer/py4e-int/_sources/lists/peer_int.rst

    :feedback_c: Try again. range(2, 7, 3) creates a sequence of numbers from 2 to 7, but increment by 3.
 Therefore, 7 is not included.
    :feedback_d: Try again. range(2, 7, 3) creates a sequence of numbers from 2 to 7, but increment by 3.
 Therefore, 3, 4, 6 and 7 are not included.

+   Which list is produced by this code?

    .. code-block:: python

-      What is the list produced by this code? list(range(2, 7, 3))
+      list(range(2, 7, 3))

 .. mchoice:: dz-lecture_15_9